-"For official NCAA member institution athletic department website, social media and publications only.
+"For official NCAA member institution athletic department website and publications only.
 Other reproduction, distribution, and/or display print production is prohibited unless specified in writing."

 For internal member institution use, please contact Clarkson-Creative at info@ncaaphotos.com with the name of the image(s) you would like to purchase, and an online transaction will be set up to download the image(s).
 All images should be credited, where it appears, to: @Photographer's Name/NCAAPhotos.
-For all other uses, please contact Howie Burke (howie.burke@gettyimages.com).
+For all other uses, please contact Andy Krause (Andrew.Krause@gettyimages.com).